micro-manager/pymmcore/README.md

 The device interface version of a given Micro-Manager installation can be viewed in **Help** > **About Micro-Manager**.

-The device interface version of a given pymmcore version can be viewed as
+The device interface version of a given pymmcore version is the fourth part in the version number, and can also be viewed as follows:
-follows:
 ```python
 import pymmcore
 pymmcore.CMMCore().getAPIVersionInfo()